 The biggest mistake that can be made in formative usability testing is obscuring use-related issues by conducting testing in poor conditions.
 Usually, this means overtraining participants during or before testing.
 Because formative evaluations are a tool to purposefully discover UX/HF issues, providing test participants advantages in simulated use conditions that they would not have in a real use scenario is shooting your product in the foot.

-Also make sure to capture what worked well and what users found intuitive and easy in order to be able to take credit for that in your Human Factors Engineering and Usability Engineering (HFE/UE) Report that details the usability design process for your medical device.
+If you are planning for an FDA 510(k) submission, also make sure to capture what worked well and what users found intuitive and easy in order to be able to take credit for that in your final Human Factors Engineering and Usability Engineering (HFE/UE) Report that details the usability design process for your medical device.
 While you should note what didn’t work for the purpose of iterating the design and improving the issues, and demonstrate those changes result in a safe and effective final device in your HF Validation Report, you should also take credit for things that may have remained unchanged in the design but that improved usability during formative testing.

 - Formative usability testing is a detection method to uncover use related issues and iteratively improve on them until the residual risks related to use safety and effectiveness are acceptable.